cmotc/vaLAIR/README.md

 from the classic 2D Legend of Zelda games(Gameplay), Teleglitch: Die More Edition(Aesthetically), Borderlands(Mechanically), and MMORPG's.
-It's been something I've been developing for a long time, and I'll probably never consider it truly done, but it's abou time I start documenting how to actually play it now that I'm going to have a version in a week or two.
+It's been something I've been developing for a long time, and I'll probably never consider it truly done, but it's about time I start documenting how to actually play it now that I'm going to have a version in a week or four.
 Also it's capitalized for now because it used to be an abbreviation.
 That might change because it's not anymore.

 Installation
 ------------